gmikeska/supports_pointer/README.md

 ```

 In the above example only the "User" model will be able to generate, parse or resolve
-handle pointers.
-To allow another model (say, "Widget", for example) you'd add the following
+"handle" pointers.
+To allow another model (say, "Widget", for example) to resolve user handles
-to class Widget:
+ you'd add the following to class Widget:

 ```ruby
 uses_pointer :handle, from:User